Artist

 How much does Dr. Dre make in a year?

-Dr. Dre is modeled at $2.8M-$11M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Dr. Dre is estimated at $2.8M-$11M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Dr. Dre still make money?